Ann-Anahit/p5-advanced-frontend/README.md

 Defining the site objectives involves understanding what the website aims to achieve.
 Objectives might include:

-* Event Management: Provide tools for users to create, manage, and RSVP to events effortlessly.
+* Event and post Management: Provide tools for users to create, manage, and RSVP to events and posts effortlessly.
 * Connect Users: Enable users to easily connect with others who share similar interests.
 * Community Building: Cultivate a sense of belonging and interaction among the user base.
 * Engagement: Promote regular participation and active involvement through engaging features.